 June 10, 2021

-Today I’m talking to Warren Ebert, who is the Founder, Executive Chairman and Chief Investment Officer of Sentinel Group Australia.
+Today I’m talking to Warren Ebert, who is the Founder, Executive Chairman and Chief Investment Officer of Sentinel Property Group.
 I last spoke to Warren five years ago which was a long time and I should’ve spoken to him before now because Warren is an interesting character, particularly in terms of commentary on the commercial property market.
 But also, he’s got a pretty good formula for providing a decent yield to income investors.
 He says he’s averaging 8 per cent, paid monthly.
 His trusts own various types of commercial property, retail, industrial and office, quite a few medical clinics and so on now, and much less retail than he used to.
 He used to be 60 per cent retail and now it’s 30 per cent retail, so he’s moving into industrial.
 But, look, it’s interesting and it’s a good alternative for people to get some income from.
-Here’s Warren Ebert, Founder, Executive Chairman and Chief Investment Officer of Sentinel Group Australia.
+Here’s Warren Ebert, Founder, Executive Chairman and Chief Investment Officer of Sentinel Property Group.

 Warren, let’s just start with a reminder – since it’s been so long since we’ve spoken last – a reminder of what your business does.